TykTechnologies/tyk/README.md

 We’ll install Tyk, add auth, analytics, quotas and rate limiting to your API in under 5 minutes.

-We recommend “[Tyk Gateway Docker](https://github.com/TykTechnologies/tyk-gateway-docker#start-up-the-deployment)” as the quickest way to get started now.
+We recommend [Tyk Gateway Docker](https://github.com/TykTechnologies/tyk-gateway-docker#start-up-the-deployment) as the quickest way to get started now.
 Later, you can move to one of our other [supported distributions](https://tyk.io/docs/apim/open-source/installation/) if you prefer.

 #### Step 1 - Clone the docker-compose repository
 ```console